Solynta

 Solynta is a Dutch biotechnology company that specializes in hybrid potato breeding.
-It is headquartered in Wageningen, Gelderland, the Netherlands.
+Its headquarters is located in Wageningen, Gelderland, the Netherlands.

 Overview

 Solynta was founded by Hein Kruyt, Pim Lindhout, Theo Schotte and Johan Trouw in 2006.
 Solynta has been focusing on developing potato hybrids through breeding.

+In 2026 EW Group became the majority owner of the company.

 Technology

 Hybrid breeding allows a breeder to combine in an easy way favorable traits from one parental line A with other desired traits from parental line B in its F1 offspring.
 This requires potato plants which are self-compatible and diploid, that can be used to generate the parental lines.
 To this end, Solynta crossed in 2008 a diploid potato with Solanum chacoense to start hybrid breeding.

 The first step is to develop parental lines that are homozygous.
 Although potato is very heterozygous, it is possible to generate homozygous potato lines.

 Self-compatible diploid potato was found by Hosaka and Hanneman in the Solanum chacoense used by Solynta.
 The first results of the breeding efforts were published in 2011 by Lindhout et al., a few years later this potential of hybrid breeding in potato was acknowledged by the US scientific community.
 Further tails of the breeding process, including the original donors have been described in Lindhout et al., 2018.
 The mechanisms of self-compatibility in potato have recently been unraveled simultaneously by Eggers et al. and Ma et al., identifying the Sli-gene.

 Meijer et al. (2018) and Prinzenberg et al. (2018) showed that using the potato breeding material of Solynta, fast and targeted progress on breeding for specific traits could be achieved.
 In 2017, Solynta showed in a program called HiSPoB that it was able to introduce a double stack phytophthora resistance in their hybrid material, which was publicly demonstrated (Su et al. 2020).
 With this demonstration the principle of marker-assisted breeding, known and applied in other major crops, was demonstrated for the first time for potato.
 Solynta's potato breeding techniques include F1 hybrid potato breeding.